Finlaggan, isle of Islay, Argyll

 The programme will be subject to variables such as weather and the abilities of the group and changes may also be made to take account of lambing, deer stalking, etc. Any such alterations will always take into account the need to maintain the overall character of the holiday.

-We will drive form Glasgow to Ardrossan in Ayrshire for the ferry to Brodick on the isle of Arran.
+We will drive from Glasgow to Ardrossan in Ayrshire for the ferry to Brodick on the isle of Arran.

 We begin the day with a visit to the Neolithic and early Bronze Age monuments on Machrie Moor, where the moorland is littered with the remains of hut circles, chambered cairns, and standing stones.
 It is one of the most important sites of its kind in Britain.